 Joseph Lubben, Associate Professor of Music Theory

-For students planning to take AP Theory or College Music Theory I in Fall 2021, and lifelong learners.
+For students planning to take AP Theory or College Music Theory I in Fall 2022, as well as lifelong learners.

 Age range: High school and older

 This six-week online fundamentals course is designed to prepare students to excel in college-level Music Theory.
 The course consists of one weekly prerecorded lecture, one weekly live workshop with small groups, and structured self-study using uTheory.com.
 Students will develop fluency with clefs, intervals, rhythm and meter, scales, and chord types.
 They will also be exposed to foundations of musical form, approaches to timbre, a variety of analytical perspectives, and a diverse repertoire.

 - Mondays: Recorded video to watch at your convenience

 - Wednesdays or Thursdays: Live workshops offered at 8 a.m. or 8 p.m.
 ET

 Course Fee: $300 (Fee will be waived for incoming Oberlin College and Conservatory students.)

 Joseph Lubben is Associate Professor of Music Theory at the Oberlin Conservatory of Music, where he has taught since 1995.
 He holds a PhD in Composition and Music Theory from Brandeis University, and he has taught at the University of Notre Dame, the Universidad Central de Venezuela, and the Universidad Simón Bolívar.
 From 1998-2000 he was a Fulbright Senior Scholar to Venezuela.
 His publications have revolved around Heinrich Schenker’s middle period and have appeared in Music Theory Spectrum, the Journal of the American Musicological Society, GAMUT, and as part of the Tonwille translation for Oxford University Press.
 His more recent unpublished work focuses on folk music of Venezuela and theories of rhythm and meter inspired by that repertoire.